16th International Conference on Marine Navigation and Safety of Sea Transportation TransNav 2025 Comes to an End at GMU

 During his opening address, the Rector underlined the scale of the event, which this year has brought together representatives from 83 countries.
 Among them he mentioned members of the Scientific Committee, authors of submitted papers, reviewers, chairs of individual sessions, speakers and participants, sponsors, as well as partners representing countries from all over the world, including Albania, Algeria, Angola, Australia, Austria, Azerbaijan, Bangladesh, Belgium, Brazil, Bulgaria, Canada, Chile, China, Colombia, Croatia, Cuba, Cyprus, the Czech Republic, Denmark, Ecuador, Egypt, Estonia, Ethiopia, Finland, France, Georgia, Germany, Ghana, Greece, Honduras, Hong Kong, Hungary, Iceland, India, Indonesia, Iran, Ireland, Israel, Italy, Japan, Jordan, Korea, Lebanon, Lithuania, Macao, North Macedonia, Malaysia, Malta, Montenegro, Morocco, Mexico, the Netherlands, Norway, Oman, Pakistan, Panama, Peru, the Philippines, Poland, Portugal, Romania, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, South Africa, Spain, Sweden, Syria, Taiwan, Thailand, Tunisia, Turkey, Ukraine, the United Arab Emirates, the United Kingdom, the United States, Venezuela, and Vietnam.

-Professor Adam Weintrit also indicated that among the participants at the 16th cycle of the conference are
+Professor Adam Weintrit also indicated that among the participants at the 16th cycle of the conference were:

 Rectors of higher education institutions, deans, directors of institutes and departments, scientists, researchers, professors, lecturers and students, master mariners, skippers, sailors, and representatives of international organisations [...].